KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Lady Gabriella Alucard II.md

 ---

 ##### Brief Summary
-Lady Gabriella Alucard II is a Vampire Gunslinger originating from the Shadowfell and S-Rank [[Peacekeeper Force]]
+Lady Gabriella Alucard II is a Vampire Gunslinger originating from the Shadowfell and S-Rank [[Peacekeeper]]
 ##### Appearance
 ![[Lady Gabriella Alucard II.png]]
 ##### Personality